lutece-awesome/osiris/README.md

-Judge core based on Docker.
+Judge core based on Celery and Docker.

 ## Current Support Language